-I puzzle about memory, identity, people who are made fragile by a buried past, a future they can’t face.
+If my books have a common preoccupation, it’s memory, identity, people who are made fragile by a buried past, a future they can’t face.
+Unusual ways we can be haunted.
+How we seek people and places we belong with.
 Also, a quality that DH Lawrence scholars describe as ‘aliveness’ – the sense that we are full of passions we don’t understand.

 I’m drawn to situations that are rich with metaphor.
 One of my guiding lights is Ray Bradbury, who described how he found more inspiration in the fantastic than in the everyday – although I do not write fantasy.
 Neither do I write science fiction, although one of my novels (Lifeform Three) uses SF traditions.

 My Memories of a Future Life uses the conventions of the reincarnation story, turned the other way round.
-You might call that science fiction, or you might say it’s like Kate Atkinson’s Life After Life, a kind of metaphysical licence.
+You might call that science fiction, or you might say it’s like Kate Atkinson’s Life After Life or Iain Banks’s The Bridge – a kind of metaphysical licence.

 But Ever Rest doesn’t have any SF or fantasy elements.
 It’s just contemporary fiction.
 I prefer the definition used by Ursula K LeGuin – I am simply a novelist.
 I don’t fit in a pigeonhole.
 I’m all over.